stekajack/espresso/doc/sphinx/magnetostatics.rst

 The CPU implementation has an optional argument ``n_replicas`` which adds periodic copies to the system along periodic directions.
 In that case, the minimum image convention is no longer used.
+Additionally, enabling the DIPOLE_FIELDS_TRACKING feature in the myconfig.hpp file enables the CPU implementation of the direct sum to calculate and store the total dipole field at the position of each magnetic particle in the primary simulation box.
+These values can be accessed through the particle handle's ``dip_fld``  property.

-Both implementations support MPI-parallelization.
+Both implementations of the dipolar direct sum support MPI-parallelization.

 .. _Barnes-Hut octree sum on GPU: